 Tie a regular old knot (like the one I showed using a single thread) and butt the knot up against the felt as best you can.

 Insert the needle next to the knot and bring it back out in the middle of the felt.
 Make sure the needle is between the two layers of felt!

 Pull on the thread end to tighten it and snip it with scissors.

 Let go of the thread end and it'll shrink back inside the felt.
 BOOM!
 Hidden thread ends and a nice neat knot.

-Now that we've covered threading the needle, knotting the thread and tying off, let's learn our first stitch: the running stitch.
+Now that we've covered threading the needle, knotting the thread and tying off, let's learn about pressing, pinning and cutting fabrics!

 Share a photo of your finished project with the class!